Harsh-Mahajan8/demo/README.md

 # demo
-This is my first github repo
+This is a demo github repo